ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/local-subnet-development/README.md

 yarn deploy --network subnet
 ```

-### Step 5: Interact with precompiles (Optional)
+## Step 5: Interact with Precompiles (Optional)

 If you have followed the tutorial as it is, you do not need this part.
-Since, in this tutorial we did not add any precompiles to the subnet.
-Therefore, this step is optional and helpful only if you are trying to extend your subnet with precompiles.
+Since, in this tutorial we did not add any precompiles to the Subnet.
+Therefore, this step is optional and helpful only if you are trying to extend your Subnet with precompiles.

 To checkout current precompiles provided by Ava Labs refer to [this](https://docs.avax.network/subnets/customize-a-subnet#precompiles).
 There are 3 precompiles shared by Ava Labs at the time this documentation is written.